caomem/DmdgpRealization/README.md

 ## Basic Usage

-For visualize a point with your own coordinate system, use the `sysGenerate()` function passing its cumulative torsion matrix $C$ as parameter $^1$.
-Optionally, to scale the result, you can change the parameter scalar $\alpha$, which is equal to 1 by default.
+For visualize a point with your own coordinate system, use the `sysGenerate()` function passing its cumulative torsion matrix C as parameter\*.
+Optionally, to scale the result, you can change the parameter scalar α, which is equal to 1 by default.

-> $^1$ The matrix $C$ is as defined in *A branch‐and‐prune algorithm for the molecular distance geometry problem* -- by Liberti, L., Lavor, C. and Maculan, N. (2008).
+> \* The matrix C is as defined in *A branch‐and‐prune algorithm for the molecular distance geometry problem* -- by Liberti, L., Lavor, C. and Maculan, N. (2008).

 For example,